Supporting young people with climate resilience

 Insight into climate distress and its impact on young people

-Techniques for deep listening, accompanying, and providing support
+Practices for deep listening, accompanying, and providing support

 Guidance on building empathy, encouraging action, fostering participation, and making informed choices

-Practical ways to develop Climate Resilience in young people
+Practical ways to develop climate resilience in young people

 How will this training course help?